javolution/javolution-cpp/README.md

 - **JUnit** - JUnit has also been ported (see GitHub javolution/javalution-cpp-test for usage).

-- **Maven Based** - Javolution C++ can be used through Maven (available from Maven central).
+- **Maven-Based** - Javolution C++ can be used through Maven (available from Maven central).

 - **Portable** - Any application based on Javolution C++ will run identically on Linux POSIX, Solaris and Window Visual C++

 - **Free** - JVM licensing for embedded systems can be problematic and expensive.
 It is not the case for Javolution which is free and always will be (MIT license).

 Here is an example of header class (org/acme/Foo.hpp) based on Javolution C++ showing the strong similarities with Java